Research

 Southeast Los Angeles

-Our Research Learning Academy in Southeast Los Angeles trains community members in the scientific and technical aspects of environmental research.
-The concept of “train the trainer” is for members to grow their interest and knowledge of environmental research given their lived experience.
+Our Research Learning Academy trains community members in the scientific and technical aspects of environmental research.
+The concept of “train the trainer” is for members to grow their interest and knowledge of environmental research given their lived experience as environmental justice community members.

 We currently have two NASA-funded research projects that combine remote sensing data with community-led participatory mapping that identifies and measures areas most impacted by urban heat islands and air pollution with on-the-ground sensors.
 Academy members were trained in GIS mapping, air pollution analysis, satellite imagery, and most recently, photovoice.